corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/get-started/tutorials/build-basic-cordapp/basic-cordapp-state.md

 ```

 {{< note >}}
 Adding this annotation triggers an error in IntelliJ because you haven't created the `AppleStampContract` yet.
-Ignore this error for now - you will add the contract class in the [Write the contract]{{< relref "basic-cordapp-contract.md" >}}) tutorial.
+Ignore this error for now - you will add the contract class in the [Write the contract]({{< relref "basic-cordapp-contract.md" >}}) tutorial.
 {{< /note >}}

 When naming your CorDapp files, it's best practice to match your contract and state names.
 In this case the state is called `AppleStamp`, so the contract is called `AppleStampContract`.
 Follow this naming convention when you write an original CorDapp to avoid confusion.